-The pooled trust preferred securities in the portfolio fall within the scope of ASC 325-10 (formerly EITF 99-20) and include \$5.7 million amortized cost, with a fair value of \$163,000.
-These securities were rated A or better at inception, but at December 31, 2011, Moody's ratings on these securities range from Ca to C. The issuers in these securities are primarily banks, but some of the pools do include a limited number of insurance companies.
+The pooled trust preferred securities in the portfolio fall within the scope of ASC 325-10 (formerly EITF 99-20) and include \$6.1 million amortized cost, with a fair value of \$194,000.
+These securities were rated A or better at inception, but at December 31, 2012, Moody's ratings on these securities range from Ca to C. The issuers in these securities are primarily banks, but some of the pools do include a limited number of insurance companies.
 The Corporation uses an other-than-temporary impairment ("OTTI") evaluation process to compare the present value of expected cash flows to determine whether an adverse change in cash flows has occurred.
-The OTTI process considers the structure and term of the collateralized debt obligation ("CDO") and the financial condition of the underlying issuers.
-Specifically, the process details interest rates, principal balances of note classes and underlying issuers, the timing and amount of interest and principal payments of the underlying issuers, and the allocation of the payments to the note classes.
+The OTTI process considers the structure and term of the collateralized debt obligation ("COD") and the financial condition of the underlying issuers, Specifically, the process details interest rates, principal balances of note classes and underlying issuers, the timing and amount of interest and principal payments of the underlying issuers, and the allocation of the payments to the note classes.
 The current estimate of expected cash flows is based on the most recent trustee reports and any other relevant market information including announcements of interest payment deferrals or defaults of underlying trust preferred securities.
 Assumptions used in the process include expected future default rates and prepayments as well as recovery assumptions on defaults and deferrals.
 In addition, the process is used to "stress" each CDO, or make assumptions more severe than expected activity, to determine the degree to which assumptions could deteriorate before the CDO could no longer fully support repayment of the Corporation's note class.
-For 2011, OTTI losses were \$2.8 million, of which \$400,000 was recorded as expense and an unrealized gain of \$2.4 million was recorded in other comprehensive income.
+In 2012, securities for which OTTI has been previously taken, had an increase in unrealized losses of \$104,000, net of tax, of which all was recorded in other comprehensive income.